 What Makes Our Program Unique

-NCATE (now CAEP) accreditation means your degree from Milligan is instantly recognized in Tennessee and the nation for its quality.
-Milligan’s commitment to meet NCATE quality standards means we take great care in seeing you gain the knowledge, skills, and dispositions needed for success as a professional educator.
+CAEP accreditation means your degree from Milligan is instantly recognized in Tennessee and the nation for its quality.
+Milligan’s commitment to meet CAEP quality standards means we take great care in seeing you gain the knowledge, skills, and dispositions needed for success as a professional educator.

-The teacher education program at Milligan is accredited by the National Council for Accreditation of Teacher Education (NCATE) (2010 Massachusetts Ave.
-NW, Washington, DC 20036; 202-466-7496).
+The teacher education program at Milligan is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 This accreditation covers initial teacher and advanced educator preparation programs.
 This accreditation means your degree from Milligan is instantly recognized in Tennessee and the nation for its quality.
 We take great care in seeing you gain the knowledge, skills, and dispositions needed for success as a professional educator.

 Milligan’s Master of Education program is one of the most economical education programs in our region and is even priced below the local state university rate.
 Students in this program are eligible to apply for state and federal tuition assistance programs and for employer reimbursement when applicable.
 Ask us how our costs compare to other similar institutions and programs!
 Cost and financial aid info »